opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 ### 5. Visualize the topology on the ONOS web UI

 Using the ONF Cloud Tutorial Portal, access the ONOS UI.
-If you are using the tutorial VM, open up a browser (e.g. Firefox) to
+If you are running the VM on your laptop, open up a browser (e.g. Firefox) to
 <http://127.0.0.1:8181/onos/ui>.

 When asked, use the username `onos` and password `rocks`.